Rebolforces/kamondataset/README.md

 ### Post processing:
 After collecting files in gif and jpg with both white and transparent backgrounds and sizes.

-The files have all been reprocessed to be more consistent Images were centered and placed on a white background with a fixed size of 224x224 and saved as jpg.
+The files have all been reprocessed to be more consistent.

+Images were centered and placed on a white background with a fixed size of 224x224 and saved as jpg.

 6425 images 224x224